wp-plugins/hms-testimonials/readme.txt

 == Changelog ==

+= 2.2.25 =
+* Fixed an issue where the add group button was being hidden

 = 2.2.24 =
 * Fixed an issue where the display order for groups was not saving properly.